empathyco/x/packages/x-adapter/README.md

 ###### Override a MutableSchema to add more fields

-As said above, the suitable context for using the `override` method would say a project with an API that doesn't differ too much against the one used in our "base project".
+As said above, the suitable context for using the `override` method would be a project with an API that doesn't differ too much against the one used in our "base project".
 That means we can reuse most of the types and schemas definitions, so we would only add a few new fields from the new API.